Overview

 Click one of the following links from your BlackBerry browser to install OTA (over-the-air) a time-limited free trial:

-Install free trial | Install free trial for Storm/Storm2
+Install free trial (OS 4.5) | Install free trial (OS 5)

 Buy

-KBLauncher normally sells for $3.99.
+KBLauncher sells for $1.99.

 Questions and answers